kcarnold/cs344/content/units/05learning/qa.md

 ### What are the parameters of a linear layer anyway?

 You see this in the Fundamentals notebook where you trace the book's image classifier: the `Linear` layer has a `weights` that's `in_features` by `out_features`, and a `bias` that's `out_features` big.

+The linear layer makes line-like relationships between each of its inputs and each of its outputs.
+Look at just one output (they're all independent anyway), which will just be a single number.
+If you change one of the inputs but keep all of the other inputs at the same value, and you plot the output vs that input you're changing, you'll get a line.
+The slope of that line is given by the weight that connects that input with that output, and the intercept of that line will be given by the bias for that output plus each of the other inputs times its corresponding weight.

 ### Is anyone held responsible for AI systems with racial bias?